-&lt;sup>1 Two credits of Health (HLT) or Physical Education (PED) are required of all students.
+1 Two credits of Health (HLT), Physical Education (PED) or Student Development (SDV) are required of all students.
 Consult approved Health courses in the Description of Courses for selection.
 Veterans with an honorable discharge will be awarded HLT/PED credit based on military service.

-&lt;sup>2 Social Science electives must be selected from the "Approved List of Transfer courses."
+2 Social Science electives must be selected from the "Approved List of Transfer courses."
 If the student is transferring to a four-year institution, the student should select the Social Science courses at VWCC that will satisfy the Social Science requirements at the four-year institution.

-&lt;sup>3 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
+3 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
 A two-semester sequence of the same course is strongly recommended.
 If planning on transfer, contact four-year institution for requirements.